The Inside Scoop on Moving Trailers

 How big are moving trailers?

-The exterior is 28’ x 8’ x 9’ (LWH) and the interior is 324” x 96” x 108” – which gives the moving trailer a loading capacity of 1,944 cubic feet.
-It stands about 4 feet off the ground and comes with a loading ramp that when fully extended is 14 feet long.
+The exterior is 28’ x 8’ x 9’ (LWH) and the interior is 324” x 96” x 108” – which gives it a loading capacity of 1,944 cubic feet.
+It stands about 4 feet off the ground and comes with a loading ramp that is 14 feet long when fully extended.
+They’re easy to load because you can use a dolly to push or pull your belongings into the trailer.
+This makes it particularly easy to load heavy items.
 Read more about the trailer size and dimensions.

-A 28-foot trailer can legally haul 22,500 pounds, if the weight is distributed evenly throughout the trailer.
-But, when you’re talking household goods, the actual weight will normally be much less.
+A 28-foot trailer can legally haul 22,500 pounds if the weight is distributed evenly.
+But, when you're talking about household goods, the actual weight will normally be much less than that.
 We estimate that each linear foot of household goods weighs about 450 pounds.
-So, a full trailer would typically weight around 12,600 pounds.
+So, a full trailer typically weighs around 12,600 pounds.
+Because our equipment is designed to carry very heavy freight, a household move rarely goes over the weight capacity of the truck.
+If you're concerned about the weight of your items, it may be helpful to spread them out a bit more inside the container.
+A moving consultant would be able to help you determine your needs; just call us at 800-413-4799.

 Does weight matter for a trailer move?

-How do I know how much space I’ll need in the trailer?
+How do I know how much space I’ll need?

-We’ve found that 5 linear feet of the trailer (the minimum) will typically hold one room of furniture and boxes.
-The full trailer will normally hold a 4-bedroom home.
+We’ve found that 5 linear feet of the moving trailer (the minimum) will typically hold about one room of furniture and boxes.
+The full trailer will normally hold a larg 4-bedroom home.
 If you’re moving somewhere in between, we recommend completing the Room-by-Room Space Estimator Tool to estimate how much space you’ll need.
+And remember, if you reserve too much (or too little) space, you can just use the space you need and adjust your price accordingly.
+No worries about running out of room!

-What if I need more or less trailer space than I reserved?
+What if I need more or less space than I reserved?

 No problem!
-This is where the U-Pack moving trailer option shines.
-Regardless of the amount of space you reserve, you pay for the space you use (with a 5 ft. minimum).
-Your trailer quote comes with a “per-foot” adjustment rate that you can add or subtract if you need more or less space – so you know your price as you load.
-When you finish loading, simply write your final linear footage on your Bill of Lading.
+Regardless of the amount of space you reserve, you pay for the space you actually use (with a 5 ft. minimum).
+Your moving quote comes with a “per-foot” adjustment rate that you can add or subtract if you need more or less space – so you know your price as you load.
+When you finish loading, simply write your final linear footage on your Bill of Lading (your U-Pack contract).
 The driver will verify the footage, and that’s the space you’re charged for.

 How does a U-Pack moving trailer compare in size to a 26’ rental truck?

 While it doesn’t seem like there would be much difference in size between a 28-foot trailer and a 26-foot rental truck, there actually is.
-When it comes to loading space, the trailer offers 500 more cubic feet of space than the 26-foot rental truck.
-The trailer is equivalent to a 26-foot truck plus a 10-foot truck.
+Because our trailers are bigger all around (i.e., wider and taller) than a typical rental truck, the trailer offers 500 more cubic feet of space than the 26-foot rental truck.
+In fact, our moving trailer is equivalent to a 26-foot truck plus a 10-foot truck.

 How does the trailer compare to the ReloCube?